Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 • Whether it is obligatory or voluntary for the data subject to supply data, and if obligatory, the consequences of not doing so.

+d.
 Security Requirements

 The onus is on the data handler to ensure that the data collected is properly protected against any form of cyberattacks and data breaches.
-For this reason, the data handler needs to have the best organizational tools and practices in place to prevent any such attacks.Where the data processing is carried out by a data processor on behalf of a data controller, the data controller must ensure that the data processor provides sufficient guarantees in respect of the technical and organizational security measures governing the processing and takes reasonable steps to ensure compliance with those measures.
-The regulatory body has also issued several security standards that mandate a data controller to have a formulated security policy.
+For this reason, the data handler needs to have the best organizational tools and practices in place to prevent any such attacks.
+Where a data processor carries out the data processing on behalf of a data controller, the data controller must ensure that the data processor provides sufficient guarantees with respect to the technical and organizational security measures governing the processing and takes reasonable steps to ensure compliance with those measures.
+The 2024 Amendments now require data processors to adhere to the security principle under section 9 of the PDPA.
+The Commissioner has also issued several security standards that mandate a data controller to have a formulated security policy.

+e.
 Data Breach Requirements

+f.
 Data Protection Impact Assessment

+g.
 Record of Processing Activities

-Cross Border Data Transfer Requirements
+h.
+Cross-Border Data Transfer Requirements

 • The transfer is for the purpose of any legal proceedings or for the purpose of obtaining legal advice or for establishing, exercising or defending legal rights;

-• The data user has taken all reasonable precautions and exercised all due diligence to ensure that the personal data will not in that place be processed in any manner which, if that place is Malaysia, would be a contravention of this PDPA;
+• The data controller has taken all reasonable precautions and exercised all due diligence to ensure that the personal data will not in that place be processed in any manner which, if that place is Malaysia, would be a contravention of this PDPA;

 • The transfer is necessary in order to protect the vital interests of the data subject; or